Elvis Letaj

-Elvis Letaj (born 26 September 2003) is a professional footballer who plays as a left-back for Radomlje, on loan from Hajduk Split.
+Elvis Letaj (born 26 September 2003) is a professional footballer who plays as a left-back for Ballkani.
 Born in Croatia, he most recently represented Kosovo at youth level.

 Club career

 Hajduk Split

 Born in Karlovac, Letaj grew up in Šibenik, where he practiced football for four years at the Joso Bego Football School, before impressing HNK Hajduk Split scouts and moving to their academy in the summer of 2017.

 On 4 October 2020, Letaj made his debut with Hajduk Split II in a 3–2 home win against Dubrava after being named in the starting line-up.
 On 17 July 2022, he was named as a Hajduk Split substitute for the first time in a league match against Istra 1961 after a long time and good performances in the under-19 team.
 Three days later, Letaj signed his first professional contract with Hajduk after agreeing to a three-year deal.